LegumeFederation/lorax/README.rst

 ``/log.txt``                        A ``GET`` of this URL returns the log file of the current
                                     run.

+``/rq``                             A dashboard of the queues used by RQ, if asynchronous
+                                    queueing is in use.

 ``/trees/families.json``            A ``GET`` of this URL returns a JSON list of defined
                                     families.